tinythings/sysinspect/docs/modeldescr/relations.rst

     The following rules are applied to a relation:

     - It defines edge relation between two or more entities within the specific system
-    - It is only a transport between the facts of an entity
+    - It is only a transport between the claims of an entity

 Relations form a dependency graph, very similar to a typical package manager in a regular Linux distribution, such as RPM or Dpkg.
 However, the main difference between a map of package